1949 |

 IL.
 Probably March 28–April 8.
 Existing private recordings (lacquers)

-this engagement was cancelled.
-“Chicago Band Briefs," Down Beat,
+cancelled.
+“Chicago Band Briefs," Down Beat, May 6,

 April early |